8 Min Read

 We often talk about the importance of exercising the body, but exercising the brain, or brain fitness, is equally as vital.
 This is especially true later in life as physical changes both in body and in mind are some of the most significant challenges seniors face.

 Mental deterioration affects millions of seniors worldwide and is often manifested in the form of degenerative diseases such as Alzheimer’s and other forms of dementia.
 Thankfully, recent research shows that seniors can participate in certain activities to greatly reduce their chances of cognitive deterioration and improve their mental health.
-Take a look at these five ways to enhance brain health.
+Take a look at these five ways to enhance brain fitness and health.

 Exercise your mind with brain games

 Wondering where to start?
 Visit Cranium Crunches for free games, or if you’re an AARP member, use their Staying Sharp website for fun games.
 These websites not only provide an overview of brain health but also include a database of games and activities designed to challenge you mentally in a fun way.
 Brain games can help improve memory, reaction time, concentration level, and overall cognitive abilities.
 According to recent studies, seniors who play brain games daily have seen their mental processing speed improve by 58 percent.

 For seniors, learning isn’t the only way to improve brain fitness and cognitive health.
 Socializing can help to improve brain function and memory recall, too.
 A study conducted on senior women by the American Public Health Association reported that women in larger social networks have stronger cognitive function.
 Conversely, senior women with smaller social networks have a higher chance of dementia.
 Participation in social activities outside of the family may have a bigger impact on cognitive function than social contacts with family.
 Volunteering, joining a gym or club, taking classes, and participating in community activities are all excellent ways to stay social.